 He was not expected to survive past birth - but now 14-month-old Barney must live with the fact he will develop kidney failure at 'some stage in his life'

-- Just 1 in 6,500 newborn boys develop Posterior Urethral Valves (PUV) - a problem which often leads to chronic kidney failure
+- Just 1 in 6,500 baby boys develop the rare PUV disorder – a problem which often leads to chronic kidney failure

-- Baby Barney wasn't expected to 'last more than an hour or so', but continued to fight his health issues
+- Baby Barney wasn't expected to 'last more than an hour', but continued to fight

-- He must live with the fact he will definitely suffer kidney failure at some stage in his life
+- He must live with the fact he will definitely suffer kidney failure during his life

-- But Welsh charity is supporting the young family through little Barney's journey, both financially and emotionally
+- But charity is helping to support the family, both financially and emotionally

 Fighting from Birth